baleada/source-transform-markdown-to-prose/README.md

-# `@baleada/markdown-to-template`
+# `@baleada/markdown-to-prose`

-Functions that transform markdown strings to React, Svelte, and Vue template strings for the Baleada toolkit.
+Transform markdown strings into React, Vue, and Svelte templates with Prose components.
+Designed to be used with Baleada Loader.

 [See the docs](https://baleada.netlify.com) for more guidance.